 How to pay money in

 Call 0345 716 6733.
-We'll go through some of your options, like which fund you want to choose, then send you a quote and a form which you can post or email back to us.
+We'll go through some of your options, like which investment you want to choose, then send you a quote and a form which you can post or email back to us.

 You can make single payments by cheque or BACS, or regular payments by Direct Debit.

-Add another pension plan
+Transfer another pension plan

-How you do this depends on whether you’ve taken the tax-free lump sum from the pension you wish to transfer.
+How you do this depends on whether you’ve taken the tax free lump sum from the pension you wish to transfer.

-Transferring plans where you haven’t taken a tax free lump sum:
+- Transferring plans where you haven’t taken a tax-free lump sum:

 You can do this online

-Transferring plans where you’ve taken the tax free lump sum:
+- Transferring plans where you’ve taken the tax-free lump sum:

 You can only do this with the help of a financial adviser.
 Advice can also be given on whether transferring is right for you.
 Advisers usually charge for any advice given.

 Pensions are a long-term investment.
 The retirement benefits you receive from your pension plan will depend on a number of factors including the value of your plan when you decide to take your benefits which isn’t guaranteed, and can go down as well as up.
 The value of your plan could fall below the amount(s) paid in.